ryyan/http-bench/README.md

 Each server must satisfy the following requirements

+- Include a `Dockerfile` with a CMD

+- Include an `info` executable that will be used to get relevant language version and package info

 - Listen on port 8888 and have an "/api/echo/" endpoint
   - "/api/echo/" endpoint expects "HelloWorld" path parameter and "?num=1234567890" query parameter
   - `localhost:8888/api/echo/HelloWorld?num=1234567890`

-- Return a json response with "Content-Type" of "application/json"
+- Return a json response
   - Happy path:
     - Status: `200 OK`
     - Response: `{"message": "random UUID v4"}`